pohjolaworks/Thermo/README.md

 # About
 There are two types of cases, regular and smaller cutouts version, choose whichever you like the most.
 I've provided test pieces so you can check how it looks IRL before you commit :)
+This case works with Garret G's original nameplate files.

 ### Enjoy !